 3.1 Basic information

-The results regarding distribution of fertilizer dealers in Kakinada district of Andhra Pradesh as per basic parameters such as age, educational qualification, year of establishment of fertilizer shop, agricultural land owned and additional sources of income were given in Table 1.
-It was found through the present study that majority of the fertilizer dealers (67.86%) were adults (26-39 years) and degree holders.
-The results were similar to the reports of Vishakha et al. (2023), Jhansi et al. (2022) and Singh et al. (2021).
-42.86% of the respondents had established their fertilizer shops after 2020, which indicates that they had less experience in fertilizer business when compared to others.
-Majority (64.28%) of them owned agricultural land and involved in cultivation of crops for additional income.
-A few (7.14%) respondents were doing business with other agricultural inputs such as seeds along with the fertilizers.
+The results regarding the distribution of fertilizer dealers in Kakinada district of Andhra Pradesh, as per basic parameters such as age, educational qualification, year of establishment of fertilizer shop, agricultural land owned, and additional sources of income, are given in Table 1.
+It was found through the present study that the majority of the fertilizer dealers (67.86%) were adults (26-39 years) and degree holders.
+The results were similar to the reports of Vishakha et al. (2023), Jhansi et al. (2022), and Singh et al. (2021).
+42.86% of the respondents had established their fertilizer shops after 2020, which indicates that they had less experience in the fertilizer business when compared to others.
+The majority (64.28%) of them owned agricultural land and were involved in the cultivation of crops for additional income.
+A few (7.14%) respondents were doing business with other agricultural inputs, such as seeds, along with the fertilizers.

 Table 1.
 Distribution of fertilizer dealers in Kakinada district of Andhra Pradesh as per basic parameters (N=42)